-Tabitha Kidwell Professorial Lecturer & Department Associate Chair, World Languages & Cultures Department of World Languages and Cultures
+Tabitha Kidwell Professorial Lecturer World Languages and Cultures

 M.A., Foreign and Second Language Education, The Ohio State University

-- Tabitha Kidwell is a language teacher and teacher educator interested in the role of culture in language teaching, how students develop intercultural competence, and the ways teachers are prepared to teach about culture.
+Tabitha Kidwell is a language teacher and teacher educator interested in innovative approaches to language teaching, language teacher education, and the development of intercultural competence.
 She has taught French, Spanish, and English to students ranging from pre-schoolers to adults, and has conducted professional development for language teachers in Indonesia, Malaysia, India, Rwanda, Ethiopia, Tanzania, and the United States.
-Dr. Kidwell is a member of the Standards Professional Council for TESOL international, and a frequent presenter at regional and international TESOL conferences.
+Dr. Kidwell is a frequent presenter at regional and international TESOL conferences.
 She began her career in language education as a Peace Corps Volunteer in Madagascar, from 2004 to 2006.

 Teaching